Surgical Procedures: Needle Localization Partial Mastectomy

 What is recovery like?

 Your provider will talk to you about your recovery and what to expect.
-Often, after 2-3 days you should be able to go back to your normal activity level.
-You should not lift anything heavy or exercise for about 2-3 weeks.
-After surgery, you could have any of the following issues, which will get better over time:
+Often, after 2 to 3 days, you should be able to go back to your normal activity level.
+You should not lift anything heavy or exercise for about 2 to 3 weeks.
+After surgery, you may have any of the following issues, which will get better over time:

-• Feeling sensitive or pain in the surgery area.
+• Feeling sensitive or having pain in the surgery area.

 • Breast swelling.